yannickcr/eslint-plugin-react/docs/rules/react-in-jsx-scope.md

 ## When Not To Use It

-If you are setting `React` as a global variable you can disable this rule.
+If you are setting `React` as a global variable or using [new JSX transform from React 17](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html#removing-unused-react-imports), you can disable this rule.